Brechtpd/Staremaster/docs/orchestrator-worker-plan.md

 **Next Steps**
 1. Capture UI screenshots for the configuration grid and fold them into README/onboarding docs.
+2. Monitor the new artifact/log quick-open UX (now with external open-path handling) and polish styling once screenshots are ready.
-2. Consider adding lightweight telemetry around executor failures (optional post-MVP).
+3. Consider adding lightweight telemetry around executor failures (optional post-MVP).